 What is Asthma?

 Asthma is a chronic (long-lasting or recurrent) inflammatory disease that affects your lungs.
 Asthma can cause wheezing, shortness of breath, chest tightness, and coughing.
 During an asthma attack, the lungs become irritated and inflamed making it difficult to breathe.
-Over 479,000 (about 7 percent of) children in Texas have asthma.
+In Texas, over seven percent of children, about 479,000, have asthma.

 Symptoms vary from person to person, ranging from mild to severe, and may occur often or rarely.
 Some signs and symptoms include: